Syncing a CRM campaign to an Acoustic Campaign contact list added fewer members than expected

 - All the enabled maps would run, but if they do not process any records, you would not see it in the Execution History.
-Only the maps that process, or fails the records are logged with their processed statistics.
+Only the maps that process or fail the records are logged with their processed statistics.

 - You can run a single map by itself.
 For example, you can isolate a single map if you wish to do so.

-- Updates from CRM to Acoustic Campaign do not change the system modified date inside Acoustic Campaign.
+- Updates from CRM to Acoustic Campaign do not change the system-modified date inside Acoustic Campaign.
 This is by design so that the synchronization does not get stuck in an infinite loop.
-If the modified date does change in Acoustic Campaign, that is due to scoring models or automated programs.
+If the modified date changes in Acoustic Campaign, that is due to scoring models or automated programs.

-- Updates that do occur in Campaign will be synchronized twice by the Scribe maps during the next run.
+- Updates that occur in the Campaign will be synchronized twice by the Scribe maps during the next run.
 Leads are processed by 1 and 3.
 Contacts are processed by 2 and 4.

 - After some testing and before you go live with the integration, try a small set of 1000 leads and 1000 contacts and monitor the synchronization performance.
-By doing so, you can approximate the records per second, minute, or an hour and you can calculate the time that it is going to take to synchronize much larger quantities.
+By doing so, you can approximate the records per second, minute, or hour and calculate the time it will take to synchronize much larger quantities.